 Ebooks are identifiable by "[electronic resource]" in the title, a material designator of "Electronic Book," and a Location of "EBSCO eBook--Web Access Required."
 Since it is not always easy to distinguish print and ebook records from one another at a glance (especially if you're pressed for time), the easiest way to access the library's ebooks is to go directly to the EBSCOhost eBook Collection website and search by keyword or title.

 EBSCO ebooks may be downloaded for reading offline for a limited amount of time.
 Downloading to a Windows or Mac computer requires the use of Adobe Digital Editions software, which is available here as a free download.
 (Do not download to library computers; they already have it).

 For instructions on downloading EBSCO ebooks to a tablet, e-reader, or smartphone, click the "Transfer EBSCO eBooks to a Mobile Device" tab on the library's EBSCO eBooks page.

 For those times when the library doesn't have what you need, perhaps a search of Google Books will help.
 Please note, however, that Google Books does not make the complete text available for all books.
 If you need assistance, contact the Reference Desk at (337) 475-5725.

-If you know of a book or other resource (video, journal, database) that you think the library should purchase, click here to complete a purchase suggestion form.
+If you know of a book or other resource (video, journal, database) that you think the library should purchase, click the "Purchase Request Form" tab at the top of this page to complete a purchase request form.
 While we can't guarantee that we'll purchase everything, we do add items based on user suggestions, subject to available funds and appropriateness to the collection.
 Thank you for your interest in improving Frazar Memorial Library.